Inner Child Therapy: What It Is & How It Heals Emotional Wounds

 What is an Attachment Injury?

-If prolonged, this type of attachment wounding can lead to developmental immaturity issues and sometimes mental health challenges.
-It can also result in difficulties self-regulating our emotions, forming and maintaining relationships in later life.
+Frequent or unhealed attachment injuries can lead to developmental immaturity issues and mental health challenges in later life.
+It can also result in difficulties self-regulating emotions, forming and maintaining healthy relationships in adulthood.

 Extreme attachment injuries: